 But where do you start?
-Well, to help you out, we’ve put together this fun article that’s chockfull of great tips on how to pick a name for your pup.
+Well, to help you out, we’ve put together this fun dog naming guide that’s chockfull of great tips on how to pick a name for your pup.

 When you’re picking a name for your puppy, always go for something short and not too complex.
 If the name takes forever to say, your puppy isn’t likely to remember it.
 And it will make training your pup to come to you a challenging task!

 If you do find a long name that you absolutely love, you can still choose it; just shorten it to a nickname that your dog can learn and remember.

 People have been naming dogs since at least the days of Ancient Greece.
 We name dogs for many reasons.
 Names represent the animal, but also the person who gave it to them.
 A name is a tool to control, train, and manage a dog, as well as represent who they are.
 A dog’s moniker also represents an emotion for its owner.